Christ the Redeemer, Rio de Janeiro

 Read our guidance if you’re the victim of a crime abroad.

-• avoiding wearing expensive jewellery and watches
+• avoid wearing expensive jewellery and watches

-• avoiding carrying large sums of money – consider wearing a money belt
+• avoid carrying large sums of money

 Scams